KoayYeowTeik/ASG1/README.md

 ### services
 This allows the user to view what are the services and new procedures that are being offered by the clinic

+### bookings
+allows the user to book an open slot by the clinic for appointment/consultation
 ### about the clinic
 a small description about the clinic history